Comprehensive Authorization & Access Control Guide#

 - OpenClaw multi-user session isolation disclosure

-- HackerOne top-authorization disclosure archive
+- HackerOne top-authorization disclosure archive, BAC hunting guide

 - Multiple practitioner guides on horizontal/vertical escalation and detection